frosty6742/frozen-slimes-v2/README.md

 ### Case
 Still in work but the tracker will work even without the case.

-Stls and Fs3d files will be avilable soon!
+Live updates of case CAD [here](https://a360.co/42u5nMa).

 If you want a case around the extension bmis check out whitneys artcturus cases and extensions:
 [Arcturus Cases](https://github.com/Lixulia/Arcturus)